comco23/comco23.github.io/index.md

 ## data analysis and management

-i probably should know something about how the university machiens work but i don't know anything
+useful information about university lab computers and how to work with them

 ## contribute to the wiki page